 Growth of the magnitude and immediacy that we are experiencing will require enormous improvements and enhancements in the areas of academics, athletics, infrastructure and endowment.
 Though we are not starting from scratch, our transformation will require the highest commitment in terms of thorough planning, prudent investment, mindful execution and creative stewardship.

 To meet these requirements, we have launched a comprehensive capital campaign, Investing in the Future, which provides the financial guidance to power our strategic blueprint, enabling us to capitalize on our momentum and fulfill our vision of becoming a premier liberal arts college.

 In just four years, we’ve made tremendous progress toward that goal:

-- Earned accreditation from the Southern Association of Colleges and Schools (SACS) to grant bachelor’s degrees
+- Earned accreditation from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to grant bachelor’s degrees

 - Earned accreditation from the National Association of Schools of Music (NASM)

 - Introduced 16 new majors and 13 minors